 Most eggs typically arrive at the grocery store within about a week of the time they are laid on farm, stopping only briefly at the grading station before hitting the grocery store shelves.

 How long do eggs last past the ‘best before’ date on the carton?

 Raw shell eggs will keep in the refrigerator without significant quality loss for up to three weeks after the Best Before Date stamped on the carton.

 Keep your eggs as fresh as possible by storing them in the main body of the fridge (not on the door) in their original carton.

-Is it safe to keep eggs on the counter, instead of in the fridge?
+Is it safe to keep eggs on the counter, like in Europe, instead of in the fridge?